dkhonker/ARGS/README.md

 <a name="usage"></a>
 ## Usage

-You can run the main script with various settings.
-Below is an example:
+You can test the performance of the trained models by executing these commands on the terminal:

-### Running GCN with PGD Attack on Cora and Citeseer Datasets
+### Evaluating the performance of trained adversarially robust GLTs for Cora and Citeseer Datasets attacked by PGD attack
 ```
 python main_test.py --dataset cora --embedding-dim 1433 512 7 --attack_name pgd --ptb_rate 0.05
 python main_test.py --dataset cora --embedding-dim 1433 512 7 --attack_name pgd --ptb_rate 0.1